devychen/Course_Java/Labs_S2/lab8/Instruction.md

 # Lab 8
-The deadline is **16:00 on Friday, 21 June**.
-Submissions later than this time will be ignored.
-Be sure to push your commits before the deadline.

 ## Exercise 1

 Please complete the missing code in the `BinaryTree` class.
 You will also need `BinaryTreeNode`.